FAQ (Frequently Asked Questions)

-You can send a $100 signed check to the Contributions Coordinator in advance of the meeting, putting 100+ Women Who Care in the memo line, and we will fill in the chosen charity when it is selected.
+You can send a $100 signed check to the chapter founder in advance of the meeting, putting 100+ Women Who Care in the memo line, and we will fill in the chosen charity when it is selected.

 You can send a $100 signed check to the meeting with another member and authorize her to write in the name of the charity that is chosen.

 If you can’t do either of these, the last (and least preferred) option is to pay after the meeting is over.
-The name of the chosen charity will be posted on our website, and you can mail your check, made payable to the chosen charity, to the Contributions Coordinator.
-This is the least preferred option because waiting to collect all the checks will delay the award to the charity.
+The name of the chosen charity will be emailed and shared on our members only facebook page, and you can mail your check, made payable to the chosen charity, to the chapter founder.
+(This is the least preferred option because waiting to collect all the checks will delay the award to the charity.)